swift-nav/screening_questions/gnss.md

-You've reached this gist from http://jobs.lever.co/swift-nav.
+You've reached this page from http://jobs.lever.co/swift-nav.
 As part of submitting your application form, please include an answer to this question.

 # GNSS Candidates